State Correctional Institution – Somerset

+Almost all of the prison is in Somerset Township, while a small portion is in Brothersvalley Township.
+The total land area is 240 acre.

 Construction of SCI - Somerset

 SCI – Somerset was constructed at a cost of $82 million and was completed in 1993.
 The prison was constructed on the site of a farm.
 The campus covers 63 acres, inside and outside the perimeter fence.